Career Profile: Sales Agent

 Why Is Real Estate Sales a Job of Tomorrow?

 As the housing downturn eases, the demand for real estate sales agents is expanding.
-Employment opportunities for real estate sales agents are expected to increase 11 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for real estate sales agents are expected to increase 11 percent, according to the Bureau of Labor Statistics.
 Real estate sales agents make an average salary of $39,760 annually.

 What Does a Real Estate Sales Agent Do?